 Our second destination was the city of Panna.
 I wore an orange mirrored top with off-white bottoms.
 I also wore some silver earrings and a silver choker to complete my look.
 Our morning began with a visit to the Panna National Park – it was a very exciting experience and our tour guide made it so much more fun.
-I saw ‘Sambhar’ – the biggest deer of India while my mom actually caught a glimpse of a tiger.
+I saw ‘Sambhar’ – the biggest deer in India while my mom caught a glimpse of a tiger.
 They say it is better to visit this park early in the morning as the chances to spot a tiger are higher during that time.
 We then went to see the Pandav falls.
-Each place has a story of its own and these falls had their own tale too.
-It was said that the Pandavs stayed in the jungle there and that the water of the falls have ayurvedic properties that can cure many ailments.
+Each place has a story of its own and these falls had their tale too.
+It was said that the Pandavs stayed in the jungle there and that the water of the falls has ayurvedic properties that can cure many ailments.
 Food can be a bit of a hassle in Panna but the rest of the experience is wonderful.
 We visited some temples in Panna as well and then began our journey to Ajaigarh fort.
 The grand fort is known for its majesty and speaks volumes of the Chandela dynasty.
 After the fort, we visited our last city of the trip – Chitrakoot.

 All in all, I must say I had never imagined having so much fun losing myself in these tales which didn’t fail to take me back to my childhood.
 Each place had its own story to tell and the people around were extremely kind and warm.
 They took care of us and were very helpful.
 Out of all the three cities, Panna is more on the adventurous end with the waterfall and the national parks and balances the rest of the trip perfectly.